AACS encryption key controversy: 2007

 On January 1, 2007, muslix64 published a new version of the program, with volume key support.
-On January 12, 2007, other forum members detailed how to find other title and volume keys, stating they had also found the keys of several movies in RAM while running WinDVD.
+On January 12, 2007, other forum members detailed how to find other title and volume keys, stating they had also found the keys of several movies in main memory while running WinDVD.

 On or about January 13, a title key was posted on pastebin.com in the form of a riddle, which was solved by entering terms into the Google search engine.
 By converting these results to hexadecimal, a correct key could be formed.
 Later that day, the first cracked HD DVD, Serenity, was uploaded on a private torrent tracker.
 The AACS LA confirmed on January 26 that the title keys on certain HD DVDs had been published without authorization.

 Doom9.org forum user arnezami found and published the "09 F9" AACS processing key on February 11:

 Nothing was hacked, cracked or even reverse-engineered btw: I only had to watch the "show" in my own memory.
 No debugger was used, no binaries changed.